JoelJacobStephen/joeljacobstephen/README.md

 ## 🚀 About Me
 I'm a 3rd year student currently pursuing Computer Science Engineering in NHCE Bangalore.
-Currently in love with Web Development, especially coding in VueJs.
+Currently in love with Web Development.
 Love to code and play the piano.

 ## 🛠 Skills
 HTML, CSS, Javascript, VueJS, C, C++, Java, Python.
 Music Composer and Skilled ABRSM Grade 8 Pianist.

 - 🔭 I’m currently working on **working on few projects like a Movie/TV Shows Aggregator Website, Playlist creator etc...**